rvzm/junkii/README.md

 Parts of this script are inspired by [speechles 'fourtwenty' script](https://github.com/speechles/eggdrop/blob/master/tcl/fourtwenty.tcl) on GitHub :)

-Other parts of this script are brainstormed on [IRC-Nerds](ircs://irc.irc-nerds.net:6697/#nerds) with wez, nitecore, Monopoly, and prototrip
+Other parts of this script are brainstormed and tested on [IRC-Nerds](https://webchat.irc-nerds.net/) with wez, nitecore, Monopoly, and prototrip

 ## Install
 to install, clone it to your scripts/ folder, then find jki-settings.tcl and edit to your liking.